Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 The outgoing premier was adept at keeping good relations with President Donald Trump, particularly important given that Japan’s defensive capabilities depend on security arrangements with the United States (which are in the process of being renegotiated).
 He also strengthened relations with countries such as Australia and India, though failed to secure an agreement with Russia over the disputed Kuril Islands, which are under Moscow’s administration but some of which Tokyo claims as its own.

-Nobosuke Kishi, Abe’s grandfather, was suspected, but never charged, of war crimes.
-One of his goals as premier was to change Article 9 of the constitution architected by the United States, winners of the Pacific War (1941-1945), which states that “the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes,” therefore “land, sea, and air forces, as well as other war potential, will never be maintained”.
-Kishi’s unfulfilled aspirations to resuscitate the country’s military sovereignty also became those of his grandson.
+One of Abe’s goals as premier was to change Article 9 of the 1946 Constitution architected by the United States after defeating Japan in the Pacific War (1941-1945), which states that “the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes,” therefore “land, sea, and air forces, as well as other war potential, will never be maintained”.
+Abe inherited these unfulfilled aspirations to resuscitate the country’s military sovereignty from his grandfather Kishi, who was suspected, though never charged, of war crimes.

-While Abe never managed to change Article 9, the passing of security laws to supply military aid to Japanese allies in 2015 was “a watershed departure from Japan’s post-war pacifism,” Rob Fahey of Waseda University in Tokyo told The Diplomat.
-Around 120,000 people participated in the protests, the largest since the 1960s, against the legislation.
-“By pushing it through despite public opposition, Abe succeeded in making more people lose faith in democracy,” Wakako Fukuda, co-founder of the SEALDs movement that emerged to oppose the security laws, told the Deep Dive podcast.
+While Abe never managed to change Article 9, the passing of security laws in 2015 to supply military aid to Japanese allies was “a watershed departure from Japan’s post-war pacifism,” Rob Fahey of Tokyo’s Waseda University told The Diplomat.
+Around 120,000 people participated in the protests, the largest since the 1960s, against the security laws.
+“By pushing it through despite public opposition, Abe succeeded in making more people lose faith in democracy,” Wakako Fukuda, co-founder of the SEALDs movement that emerged to oppose the laws, told Japan Times’ Deep Dive podcast.
 “People felt their voice and actions don’t matter anymore (and) that our movement failed”.

 “Abe’s vision of democracy wasn’t one of free-wheeling debate,” Harris points out.
 “He wanted to move Japan away from a style of democracy that made room for minority opinions and compromise across party lines.
 ‘I have majorities, I control the government, I have policies I want to carry out’: this is the view he inherited from his grandfather.
 In his memoirs he talks about the importance of a leader standing two or three steps ahead of the public”.